-and equipment that will be used for clearing including The ARC may approve, approve with comments, or reject submitted applications.
-The ARC will not reject a home because of its interior elements unless those elements adversely affect exterior appearance.
-In all cases, the deci-3.
-Two sets of schematic plans for all Improvements to be sions of the ARC are final.
-If an application is rejected by the constructed within the Meadow at either 1/8"=1" or 1/4"=1" ARC, the Owners may resubmit a new application, along with all corresponding documents and fees.
+The ARC may approve, approve with comments, or reject submitted applications.
+The ARC will not reject a home because of its interior elements, unless those elements adversely affect exterior appearance.
+In all cases, the decisions of the ARC are final.
+If an application is rejected by the ARC, the Owners may resubmit a new application, along with all corresponding documents and fees.

-dimensions (please provide proposed finish elevation The ARC will return a set of plans and a summary sheet of comments following review.
-All comments must be incorpo-
+The ARC will return a set of plans and a summary sheet of comments following review.
+All comments must be incorporated into the final plan review set.

-6.52 | SUBMITTAL AND APPROVAL OF FINAL PLAN REVIEW SET
+6.52 | SUBMITTAL & APPROVAL OF FINAL PLAN REVIEW SET

-The Final Plan Review Application involves a traditional construction document package which details and specifies everything necessary for the construction of the improvements.
+The Final Plan Review Application involves a traditional construction document package, which details and specifies everything necessary for the construction of the Improvements.
 The Final Plan Review Application should be submitted as PDF documents/files on a disk, emailed, or uploaded to the approved Spring website for review, and should include the following:

 - 1. Final dimensioned site plan of the Improvements at a standard civil scale (no smaller than 1"=50'-0") clearly identifying the location of any and all residential structures, ancillary buildings, chicken coops, porches, walkways, landscaped areas, gardens, parking areas, driveways, fencing (permanent and temporary), material storage areas during construction, portable toilets, and trash receptacles; - 2.
-Two sets of final floor plans at 1/4" scale to include the following: - a. rooms dimensioned and uses labeled for all heated and unheated spaces, including but not limited to, garages, decks, porches, gazebos, and other outbuildings: - b. all windows and doors: and - c. overall dimensions, finished floor elevations, and total square footage: - 3.
-Final exterior elevations at 1/4"=1" scale to include the following: - a. porches, balconies, doors, windows, and exterior stairs;
+Two sets of final floor plans at 1/4" scale to include the following: - a.
+Rooms dimensioned and uses labeled for all heated and unheated spaces, including but not limited to, garages, decks, porches, gazebos, and other outbuildings; - b.
+All windows and doors; and - c.
+Overall dimensions, finished floor elevations, and total square footage;

-- b. principal materials list to include foundation, siding, trim, roofing, doors, windows, decking, fencing, and paved areas; and - c. details of such items as window and door trim; column, rail, cornice, and entablature; fascia, rake, soffit and frieze, front door; and others as may be requested by the ARC: - 4.
+- 3. Final exterior elevations at 1/4"=1" scale to include the following: - a.
+Porches, balconies, doors, windows, and exterior stairs; - b.
+Principal materials list to include foundation, siding, trim, roofing, doors, windows, decking, fencing, and paved areas; and - c.
+Details of such items as window and door trim; column, rail, cornice, and entablature; fascia, rake, soffit and frieze, front door; and others as may be requested by the ARC; - 4.
 Typical wall sections indicating materials and roof pitch of exterior wall, porch, fences, and screens, etc.; - 5.
 Applicable drawings clearly showing proposed colors for the exterior of the building with the location of each color application.
-Applicant must include either samples of all exterior paint colors or identifying color information from paint manufacturer; Note: Color submittals can be made at later date however must be approved prior to painting. - .
-Completed Materials and Finishes List: - .
-Variances: submit a detailed description along with the proposed justification for the same based on merit or hardship if there are any exceptions to the Design Guidelines that have not been addressed in previous submittals; and - 8.
+Applicant must include either samples of all exterior paint colors or identifying color information from paint manufacturer; Note: Color submittals can be made at later date, however must be approved prior to painting. - 6.
+Completed Materials and Finishes List; - 7.
+Variances: submit a detailed description along with the proposed justification for the same based on merit or hardship if there are any exceptions to the Design Guide-lines that have not been addressed in previous submittals; and - 8.
 Application Fee: \$300.00 check made payable to the Round Mountain Community Foundation.